Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

-In an ideal acoustic map, the power in each candidate location would be influenced only by a source in its close vicinity.
+\paragraph{Appearance of SRP Maps} In an ideal acoustic map, the power in each candidate location would be influenced only by a source in its close vicinity.
 The appearance of SRP maps by contrast is dominated by hyperboloids of constant TDOAs \cite{salvati2017exploiting}, with one hyperboloid per microphone pair and (image) source.
 The $P$ hyperboloids due to the source intersect at the source location, yielding a large SRP value.
 This justifies the commonly used peak picking-based location estimation in (\ref{eq:qshat})--(\ref{eq:imax}).
 The intersections of the hyperboloids due to image sources cause a multitude of more or less uniformly distributed local maxima, which can result in localization errors in particular if additional noise is present.
 For non-stationary source signals, the strength of individual hyperboloids varies over frames, causing fluctuations in the SRP map.

-Fig. \ref{fig:nf_map} shows an NF example of a conventional SRP map as well as the corresponding LR-SRP, SLRI-SRP, and SSPI-SRP maps with relative complexity $C_\mathrm{rel} \approx 2\cdot 10^{-2}$ at $\mathit{SNR} = \SI{0}{dB}$ and reverberation time $T_{60} = \SI{0.2}{s}$.
-The hyperboloid-based appearance described above can be verified in the conventional SRP map in Fig. \ref{fig:nf_map}.
-We observe that conventional SRP correctly localizes the source (i.e. the estimated [\ref{mapExamples_nf_1}] coincides with the true [\ref{mapExamples_nf_0}] source location).
-The LR-SRP and the SLRI-SRP maps are less spatially variant and appear to be defined by only a subset of the hyperboloids apparent in the conventional SRP map.
+Fig. \ref{fig:nf_map} shows an NF example of a conv. {FD-}SRP map as well as the corresponding LR-SRP, SLRI-SRP, and SSPI-SRP maps with relative complexity $C_\mathrm{rel} \approx 2\cdot 10^{-2}$.
+The hyperboloid-based appearance described above can be verified in the conv. {FD-}SRP map in Fig. \ref{fig:nf_map}.
+We observe that conv. {FD-}SRP correctly localizes the source (i.e. the estimated [\ref{mapExamples_nf_1}] coincides with the true [\ref{mapExamples_nf_0}] source location).
+The LR-SRP and the SLRI-SRP maps are less spatially variant and appear to be defined by only a subset of the hyperboloids apparent in the conv. {FD-}SRP map.
 Most of the $P = 6$ hyperboloids due to the source cannot be visually identified anymore and seem to be lost through the low-rank approximation.
 As a consequence, the maximum of the SRP maps does not correspond to the source location, resulting in erroneous localization.
-The SSPI-SRP map in contrast agrees very well with the conventional SRP map, resulting in equally accurate localization.
+The SSPI-SRP map in contrast agrees very well with the conv. {FD-}SRP map, resulting in equally accurate localization.